lmweber/regsplice/README.md

 ## Install development version

-The development version can be installed using the "Devel" version of Bioconductor (see [Bioconductor documentation](http://bioconductor.org/developers/how-to/useDevel/) for details).

-Alternatively, you can also install the development version from this GitHub repository using `devtools::install_github`.
+The development version can be installed from this GitHub repository using `devtools::install_github`.

 ```{r}
 install.packages("devtools")
 library(devtools)
 install_github("lmweber/regsplice")
 ```

+Alternatively, the development version can also be installed using the "Devel" version of Bioconductor (see [Bioconductor documentation](http://bioconductor.org/developers/how-to/useDevel/) for details).
+However, the Bioconductor Devel version may sometimes be a few days behind the GitHub version.

 ## Dependencies